buildpacks/rfcs/text/0000-stack-buildpacks.md

 The stackpack interface is similar to the buildpack interface:
 * The same `bin/detect` and `bin/build` scripts are required
-* The `bin/detect` will have read-only access to the app
+* The `bin/detect` script must not write to the app
 * The positional arguments for `bin/detect` and `bin/build` are the same
 * The environment variables and inputs for `bin/detect` and `bin/build` are the same (though the values may be different)
 * The working directory is `/` instead of the app source directory

 For each stackpack, the lifecycle will use [snapshotting](https://github.com/GoogleContainerTools/kaniko/blob/master/docs/designdoc.md#snapshotting-snapshotting) to capture changes made during the stackpack's build or extend phases excluding a few specific directories and files.

-All of the captured changes in each phase (build or extend) will be included in a single layer produced as output from the stackpack.
+All of the captured changes in each phase (build or extend) will be included in a single layer (one for run, one for build) produced as output from the stackpack.
 During the build phase, the snapshot will be stored in the `/layers` directory.
 During the extend phase, the snapshot will be stored in the `/run-layers` directory.

 The `/layers` dir MAY NOT be used to create arbitrary layers.